California fires leave 2 dead in 'widespread disaster' – DW – 01/08/2025

 "We have well over 5,000 acres that have burned, and the fire is growing," Marrone said, while adding "we have no percentage of containment."

-The Palisades fire is not the only blaze around Los Angeles.
+The Palisades fire is just one of the blazes around Los Angeles.
 The Eaton fire is raging in Altadena, north of the city, whereas the Hurst fire is near the northern Los Angeles suburb of Sylmar.
 A fourth fire broke on Wednesday morning in the San Fernando Valley, known as the Woodley fire.

 Marrone said the fire departments around Los Angeles were not equipped for "for this type of disaster."